Murder trial of O. J. Simpson: Civil trial

 The jury found Simpson liable for the murders and awarded the victims' families $33.5 million in compensatory and punitive damages.
+The civil verdict "very nearly upstaged the president of the United States on the occasion of his State of the Union address", ending the case that "riveted America for two and a half years".
 Simpson filed for bankruptcy afterwards and relocated to Florida to protect his pension from seizure.
 His remaining assets were seized and auctioned off with most being purchased by critics of the verdict of the criminal trial to help the plaintiffs recoup the costs of litigation.
 Simpson's Heisman Trophy was sold for $255,500 to an undisclosed buyer.
-All the proceeds went to the Goldman family who said they have received only 1% of the money that Simpson owes from the wrongful death suit.
+All the proceeds went to the Goldman family, who said they have received only one percent of the money that Simpson owes from the wrongful death suit.

+In July 2017 after Simpson was granted parole, Ron Goldman’s father Fred inquired about the real estate purchases made by Sydney and Justin Simpson, Brown’s children with Simpson.
+David Cook, a lawyer for Fred Goldman, said he would seek bank records and depositions to follow the children's money trail and see if any of the homes were bought with their father’s cash, which could make them eligible for a clawback.
+“The kids’ loss is no greater than Fred’s, but Fred’s loss should be no greater than theirs,” Cook said.
+In June 2022 Fred alleged in court papers (intended to keep the wrongful death and battery judgment viable) that Simpson owed $96 million due to significant interest generated on the initial order to pay damages.

+Following Simpson's death in 2024, Simpson estate lawyer Malcolm LeVergne pledged to prevent the Brown and Goldman families from obtaining the money which was promised in the civil trial judgement, but later reversed course.